verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ A role an [[ref: entity]] performs by participating in validation processes with [[ref: applicants]] in order to register them as [[ref: issuer]], or [[ref: verifier]] of a [[ref: credential schema]], or to deliver a verifiable credential to them.

 [[def: verifiable public registry, VPR, VPRs]]:
-~ a public, normally decentralized, ledger-based network, which provides: trust registry features, that can be used by all its [[ref: participants]]: create trust registries, for each trust registry, define its credential schemas, who can issue, verify credential of a specific credential schema,... and a tokenized business model for charging/rewarding [[ref: participants]].
+~ a public, normally decentralized, ledger-based network, which provides: ecosystem features, that can be used by all its [[ref: participants]]: create ecosystems, for each ecosystem, define its credential schemas, who can issue, verify credential of a specific credential schema,... and a tokenized business model for charging/rewarding [[ref: participants]].

 [[def: verifiable service, verifiable services, VS, VSs]]:
 ~ A service, identified by a resolvable [[ref: DID]] that can be deployed anywhere by its owner, and that is conforming to this spec and has a resolvable Proof-of-Trust.
 See [[ref: VT Spec]].